Nav3005/ZynCode/README.md

 - Real-time code collaboration with other users in the same room.
 - Changes made by one user are instantly reflected on all connected clients.
 - Code highlighting and editor customization options.
+- Dynamic color scheme on the editor page for an enhanced user experience.
+- Improved compiler output for better error readability and debugging.
+- Boilerplate code for various programming languages to get started quickly.

 ## Technologies Used